Peabody

 Category

-Peabody employed Axis for a £3.5m Retrofit Energy Efficiency Measures project to improve 66 homes in north London
+Peabody employed Axis for a £2.5m Government-funded Retrofit Energy Efficiency Measures project to improve 66 homes in north London in 18 months

 • Decant and recant of residents